-Countering anti-gender movement opposition to trans, gender diverse and intersex (TDGI) communities The anti-gender movement is an international movement which opposes what it refers to as gender ideology, gender theory, or genderism (Kováts, Eszter, 2016).
-GATE is focused on increasing the capacity of trans, gender diverse and intersex communities to respond to anti-gender movements operating… Read More »Anti-Gender Movements
+Jump to a section » Calls for participation · Resources · UN Submissions · Publications · Videos · Articles Countering anti-gender movement opposition to trans, gender diverse and intersex (TDGI) communities The anti-gender movement is an international movement which opposes what it refers to as gender ideology, gender theory, or genderism (Kováts, Eszter, 2016).
+GATE is focused on increasing the capacity of trans, gender diverse… Read More »Anti-Gender Movements

 Trans, gender diverse and intersex people have been historically pathologized by psycho-medical and legal institutions.
 GATE is working internationally to advance depathologization, while ensuring all people’s full access to legal gender recognition, gender affirming healthcare and its coverage.
 We are also advocating for many human rights violations to be recognized as rooted in pathologization (e.g.,… Read More »Depathologization